notesbytom/notesbytom/cisco-firepower/cisco-firepower-notes.md

 * "You must work with your Cisco representative to enable Universal Permanent License Reservation (PLR) mode in your Cisco Smart Software Manager (CSSM) account."
 * Version 6.6 was first released in April 2020, but [wasn't available on all appliances until Sept 2020](https://www.cisco.com/c/en/us/td/docs/security/firepower/660/relnotes/firepower-release-notes-660/welcome.html).

+As of [FTD FDM 7.2.0][8] *"Device Manager supports Universal PLR only.
+You cannot apply a Specific PLR using the device manager."*

 Centrally managed Firepower Management Center (FMC) deployments can use Specific License Reservation starting with FMC 6.3.0.

 * https://www.cisco.com/c/en/us/td/docs/security/firepower/roadmap/fmc-new-features/fmc-new-features-by-release.html